 Figure 2 illustrates the differences between the standard RTP stack and the MPRTP stack.
-MPRTP receives a normal RTP session from the application and splits it into multiple RTP subflows.
+MPRTP receives a normal RTP Stream from the application and splits it into multiple RTP subflows.
 Each subflow is then sent along a different path to the receiver.
-To the network, each subflow appears as an independent, well-formed RTP flow.
-At the receiver, the subflows are combined to recreate the original RTP session.
+To the network, each subflow appears as an independent flow of well-formed RTP packets.
+At the receiver, the subflows are combined to recreate the original RTP Stream.
 The MPRTP layer performs the following functions:

 - o Path Management: The layer is aware of alternate paths to the other host, which may, for example, be the peer's multiple interfaces.
 This enables the endpoint to transmit differently marked packets along separate paths.
 MPRTP also selects interfaces to send and receive data.
-Furthermore, it manages the port and IP address pair bindings for each subflow. - Packet Scheduling: the layer splits a single RTP flow into multiple subflows and sends them across multiple interfaces (paths).
-The splitting MAY BE done using different path characteristics.

-o Subflow recombination: the layer creates the original stream by recombining the independent subflows.
-Therefore, the multipath subflows appear as a single RTP stream to applications.
+Furthermore, it manages the port and IP address pair bindings for each subflow. - Packet Scheduling: the layer splits a single RTP Stream into multiple subflows and sends them across multiple interfaces (paths).
+The splitting MAY BE done using different path characteristics. - Subflow recombination: the layer creates the original RTP stream by recombining the independent subflows associated with the RTP Stream.
+Therefore, the subflows are eventually presented as a single RTP stream to the applications.